APA Style is a formatting and citation guideline for research papers.

 In APA, an image is called a figure.
 All figures should be labelled (typically with a number and title), but they only need to be cited if you do not own or create them yourself.

 - So if you made a pie chart for your research paper, you’d give it a number and title, but wouldn’t have to cite it in a figures list.
 But if you used a screenshot of a pie chart you saw in an article and used that, then you’d have to give it a number and a title AND cite it in a figures list at the end of your paper.

 Re-use of images is governed by copyright law.
 Most images you see in books and on websites are owned by somebody.
-Luckily, in Canada, you can legally re-using an image for a school assignment, so long as you indicate the original source, because it is for “educational purposes,” and falls under Fair Dealing.
+Luckily, in Canada, you can legally re-use an image for a school assignment, so long as you indicate the original source, because it is for “educational purposes,” and falls under Fair Dealing.